dunkelfrosch/docker-bitbucket/README.md

 ## Contribute

-Docker Bitbucket is still under development and contributors are always welcome!
-Feel free to join our docker-bitbucket distributor team.
-Please refer to [CONTRIBUTING.md](https://github.com/dunkelfrosch/docker-bitbucket/blob/master/CONTRIBUTING.md) and find out how to contribute to this Project.
+This project is still under development and contributors are always welcome!
+Please refer to [CONTRIBUTING.md](https://github.com/dunkelfrosch/docker-bitbucket/blob/master/CONTRIBUTING.md) and find out how to contribute to this project.

 ## License-Term